The American Cancer Society estimates for ovarian cancer in the United States for 2023 are:

 This cancer mainly develops in older women.
 About half of the women who are diagnosed with ovarian cancer are 63 years or older.
-It is more common in white women than African-American women.
+It is more common in White women than Black women.

 Visit the American Cancer Society’s Cancer Statistics Center for more key statistics.

 The American Cancer Society medical and editorial content team

 Our team is made up of doctors and oncology certified nurses with deep knowledge of cancer care as well as journalists, editors, and translators with extensive experience in medical writing.

 American Cancer Society.
 Cancer Facts & Figures 2023.
 Atlanta, Ga: American Cancer Society; 2023.